-Jason has also defended business clients in state and federal court against claims of breach of contract, confidentiality, and fiduciary duty, as well as the breach of non-competition and non-solicitation covenants and indemnity obligations.
+Jason also defends business clients in state and federal court against claims of breach of contract, confidentiality, and fiduciary duty, as well as the breach of non-competition and non-solicitation covenants and indemnity obligations.
 Further, he has advised on matters involving tortious interference, the misappropriation of trade secrets, and violations of state and federal employment laws.

 - New York State Bar Association